 Video presentation of the Gràcia neighbourhood

-The formerly industrial area Poblenou in the Sant Martí district, is the favourite neighbourhood for 10% of expats.
+The formerly industrial area Poblenou in the Sant Martí district, is the best location to stay in Barcelona for 10% of expats.
 It's an area transformed with penthouses and skyscrapers like Torre Agbar, in addition to golden sand beaches within a short walk.
-Rambla del Poble Nou remains authentic, featuring futuristic and modern architecture being more and more develoepd, keeping the original soul with buildings like the Vila Casas Foundation and the Museum of Music.
-If you'd like to stay in this zone, we have a list of apartment rentals in Poblenou.
+Rambla del Poble Nou remains authentic, featuring futuristic and modern architecture being more and more developped, keeping the original soul with buildings like the Vila Casas Foundation and the Museum of Music.
+If you'd like to stay in this zone, we have a list of apartments to rent in Poblenou.